entercloudsuite/entercloudsuite.github.io/_posts/2016-04-01-how-to-manage-your-domains.markdown

 bgGradientOpacity: lighter
 syntaxHighlighter: yes
 ---
-1. Once you are logged in the dashboard, to manage your domains you can select “Addons” on the left.
+1. Once you are logged in the Dashboard, to manage your domains you can select “Addons” on the left.
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-dns-domain-01.png">

 2. A screen where you can see a list of your Addons will appear, you can note the green button “BUY ADDONS” on the top right of the screen.